acquia/lightning/UPDATE.md

 ```
 composer require drupal/features
 ```

+**Note:** There are reports that the Media Entity module might not properly uninstall itself after handling the migration to core Media which could cause problems when it is removed from the codebase.
+See the comment number 15 on Issue #2918166 for more information.

 **Note:** You will likely need to update Lightning's constraint to get the 3.x branch.
 The following is a good starting point, but additional commands might be